-- (2) Windows that are proposed to be replaced shall be hurricane proof impact windows. - Satisfied
+- (1) A recycling or salvage plan for partial or total demolition shall be provided. - Not Satisfied - A recycling or salvage plan for total demolition has not been provided. - (2) Windows that are proposed to be replaced shall be hurricane proof impact windows.
+Satisfied - (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided. - Satisfied - (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code.

-The windows proposed to be replaced will be impact resistant.

-- (3) Where feasible and appropriate, passive cooling systems, such as operable windows, shall be provided. - Satisfied - (4) Resilient landscaping (salt tolerant, highly water-absorbent, native or Florida friendly plants) shall be provided, in accordance with Chapter 126 of the City Code. - Satisfied - (5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
-The applicant shall also specifically study the land elevation of the subject property and the elevation of surrounding properties. - Satisfied and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height.
+Satisfied - (5) The project applicant shall consider the adopted sea level rise projections in the Southeast Florida Regional Climate Action Plan, as may be revised from time-to-time by the Southeast Florida Regional Climate Change Compact.
+The applicant shall also specifically study the land elevation of the subject property and the elevation of surrounding properties. - Satisfied - (6) The ground floor, driveways, and garage ramping for new construction shall be adaptable to the raising of public rights-of-ways and adjacent land and shall provide sufficient height and space to ensure that the entry ways and exits can be modified to accommodate a higher street height of up to three (3) additional feet in height.